bagasyudhistira/atego-app/README.md

 **Step 2:**

-Rename the app package name ( because this can affect the firebase ) .
+Rename the application package name ( because this can affect the Firebase ) .
 You can do it manually or using this package <a href="https://pub.dev/packages/rename">Rename Package</a> or look at this <a href="https://stackoverflow.com/questions/51534616/how-to-change-package-name-in-flutter">Stackoverflow Question</a>

 **Step 3:**

-Re init the firebase cli. <a href="https://firebase.google.com/docs/flutter/setup">See Documentation</a>
+Reinitialize the Firebase CLI. <a href="https://firebase.google.com/docs/flutter/setup">See Documentation</a>

 **Step 4:**

-Enable firebase email/password authentication
+Enable Firebase email & password authentication

 **Step 5:**